apricot13/trail-mix/README.md

-# Trail Mix
+# Trail mix

-mix of things, get it.
+lots of little things, get it!

-its very hard to keep with the camping references.